scala/docs.scala-lang/tutorials/scala-with-maven.md

 If this is your first time, you'll notice that Maven is downloading many jar files.
 Maven resolves dependencies and downloads them as needed (and only once).
 Right now, Maven is downloading its core plugins.

-Afterwards, it should give you a list of archetypes (828 as of 20 August 2013!).
-The Scala Maven Plugin was 156 on my list: "net.alchim31.maven:scala-archetype-simple (The maven-scala-plugin is used for compiling/testing/running/documenting scala code in maven.)".
-As of 20 August 2013, there you can choose version 3.1.4 or 3.1.5 of this plugin; you should choose the latest
+Afterwards, it should give you a list of archetypes (in the hundreds).
+The Scala Maven Plugin was 339 on my list: "net.alchim31.maven:scala-archetype-simple (The maven-scala-plugin is used for compiling/testing/running/documenting scala code in maven.)".
+As of 2015 January 27, there you can choose version 3.1.4 or 3.1.5 of this plugin; you should choose the latest

     Choose net.alchim31.maven:scala-archetype-simple version:
     1: 1.4